Tonychen050400/TonyChen050400.github.io/_pages/about.md

 ---
 I'm seeking for Ph.D. program position about Computer Vision, Machine Learning, or Deep Learning.

 Hello!
 My name is Haoyu (Tony) Chen.
-I have obtained a Master’s Degree in Electrical and Computer Engineering—Applied Program from Carnegie Mellon University and a Bachelor’s Degree in Computer Science with a dual minor in Mathematics and Economics from Rensselaer Polytechnic Institute.
+I have obtained a Master’s Degree in Electrical and Computer Engineering—Applied Program from Carnegie Mellon University and a Bachelor’s Degree in Computer Science dual Mathematics minor in Economics from Rensselaer Polytechnic Institute.

 My research interests focus on several parts:
 1, Realistic images/videos generation using diffusion models